deepmedic/manet/README.rst

 .. end-badges

-Manet is a collection of tools for deep learning experiments with mammography, breast tomosynthesis and breast MR.
+Manet is collection of tools to experiment with deep learning and medical images.

 * Free software: BSD license